Galicia: Lighthouse Way – 5 nights

 - Santiago de Compostela (add-on)

-This route features the following characteristics and interests: Coast, Remote, Birdwatching, Food, Wine
+This route features the following characteristics and interests: Coast, Remote, Birdwatching, Drive to route, Food, Wine

 A night or two at the end in Santiago de Compostela would appear sensible - or you could hire a car and explore the "Rias Baixas" - the indented coast south of Finisterre.